Filipino-Canadian Artist Association of Quebec / Association Philippine-Canadienne Artistes du Québec

 FCAAQ & Canada Day Extravaganza 2019 made another history!

-The Filipino Canadian Artist Association of Quebec in collaboration with TFC Canada (ABS CBN North America) made history in the recently concluded first edition of Canada Day Extravaganza at McKenzie Park in the Borough of CDN-NDG as thousands of people drew the biggest crowd of approximately 5K to 6K.
-According to community leaders and community supporters, this was the first time the park was filled with people from different cultural backround – having fun!
+The Filipino Canadian Artist Association of Quebec in collaboration with TFC Canada (ABS CBN North America) made history in the recently concluded first edition of Canada Day Extravaganza at McKenzie Park in the Borough of CDN-NDG as thousands of people drew the biggest crowd of approximately 6K.
+According to community leaders and community supporters, this was the first time that McKenzie Park was filled with people from different cultural backround – having fun!

 According to Michelle Varga-Lao, Founding President of FCAAQ, she met with CDN/NDG Borough events officials for an after event consultation.
 They discussed what has transpired during the event and what could be improve for its 2nd edition next year.
-Altogether, she mentioned that since it was her first time organizing such big event with the biggest turnout, she’s very happy to know she passed the borough requirements.
-She mentioned that there are some minor things that needs reorganization but she’s confident enough to say that with the grace of God, support of the community, and hard work, next years edition will be as succesful as the first – if not, better!
+Altogether, she mentioned that since it was her second time organizing Canada Day celebration but it’s her first time seeing such big event with the biggest turnout – to date!
+She also said that, she’s very happy that after her meeting with the CDN/NDG Events Team to inform the public that she passed the borough requirements.
+She mentioned that there are some minor things that needs reorganization but she’s confident to say that with the grace of God, support of the community, and hard work, next years edition will be as succesful as the first – if not, better!